 Program and solution backlogs are not queues, as items can leapfrog others for faster delivery.
 If, however, all the items in your backlog are committed to stakeholders, then your backlog behaves like a queue, and the longer it is, the longer your stakeholders are going to have to wait for service.
 And if they have to wait too long, they will find another coffee shop, as your shop just can’t meet their rapidly changing market needs.

-Therefore, teams must actively manage their backlogs and keep them short for a development program to be fast and responsive, Teams also must limit commitment to longer-term work, because some other item may come along that’s more important than a prior commitment.
-If a team has too many fixed and committed requirements in the backlog, they cannot respond quickly, no matter how efficient they are.
+Therefore, teams and ARTs must actively manage their backlogs and keep them short to be fast and responsive.
+They must also limit commitment to longer-term work because some other item may come along that’s more important than a prior commitment.
+If an ART has too many fixed and committed requirements in the backlog, it cannot respond quickly, no matter how efficient it is.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Reinertsen, Don.
 Principles of Product Development Flow: Second Generation Lean Product Development.
 Celeritas Publishing, 2009.